tyler-martin-12/rowing_flag_predictor/notes.md

+## sentence
+Predicts the flag color (https://www.cucbc.org/flag) for rowing conditions in Cambridge, UK based on forecasted weather.

 ## description
-This skill returns the flag color (green, yellow, red, not operational) from https://www.cucbc.org/flag.
-The color is set by the Cambridge University Combined Boat Clubs (CUCBC) for rowing conditions in Cambridge, UK based on current/forecasted weather conditions.
+This skill predicts the probablity of a yellow or red flag (https://www.cucbc.org/flag) up to 72 hours in the future and gives a summary of the forecasted weather.
+The flag color is set by the Cambridge University Combined Boat Clubs (CUCBC) for rowing conditions in Cambridge, UK based on current/forecasted weather conditions.
 Crews are restricted on yellow and red flags.

+Weather data is from the DarkSky API.

 ## what skills
 git